Andre601/TCMinecartVariants/README.md

 # TCMinecartVariants

-TCMinecartVariants is a collection of JSON model files for Minecraft: Java Edition and was made as a way to add custom models to the plugin [Train_Carts][traincarts].
+TCMinecartVariants is a collection of JSON model files for Minecraft: Java Edition and was made as a way to add custom models to the plugin [TrainCarts][traincarts].
-The goal is to add new Minecart models different ores loaded.
+The goal is to add new Minecart models with different ores loaded.

 ## Disclaimer

 This resource does NOT add new Minecart models to the game.
-This is NOT a mod.
+This is NOT a mod nor a plugin.
 The added models are customized Iron Horse Armor, using the `CustomModelData` attribute of Minecraft.

 ## Contents